-The following guidelines will help you use Indeed Resume to communicate with candidates in ways that are consistent with Indeed’s standards for an optimal job seeker experience.
+The following guidelines will help you use Indeed CV to communicate with candidates in ways that are consistent with Indeed’s standards for an optimal job seeker experience.
 Please note that this list is a guide, not a comprehensive list of what is allowable or forbidden.

 Do explain why the job is a good fit.
-Be clear about the aspects of the candidate’s resume that make them a good fit for the job and show why it could be a smart career move.
+Be clear about the aspects of the candidate’s CV that make them a good fit for the job and show why it could be a smart career move.

 Do present a single job that is relevant to the candidate you’re contacting.